 It was great working on these larger projects, as I was still learning each of the techniques and would often come across problems or issues I might face in the real world.

 There were definitely challenges when working on the larger scale projects, mainly around shot set up intricacy, simulation and render times.
-The many techniques and in depth tutorials covered during the course gave me a head start in effectively using the data available in Houdini to help reduce those difficulties.

 Sometimes it’s just trial and error, but knowing and understanding the data you're looking at greatly increases your chances of pushing your simulations in the right direction.